 Red, white, and blue summer salad

 “Caprese and fresh fruit always remind me of summer.
 In this salad, I combine traditional Caprese flavors with summer blueberries and peaches.
 I also add prosciutto for saltiness, creating a balanced, flavor-packed side dish.” —Emily Falke, Santa Barbara, California.
-Top it off with one of these unique vinaigrette recipes, and you’ve got a meal on your hands.

 Stir up gazpacho

 The infamous cold soup is actually a snap to prepare using fresh and canned ingredients you likely have on hand.
 Experiment with herbs and seasoning or add things like sliced olives, beans, or diced cheese.
 Five good gazpacho recipes for you here if you’d rather not freestyle.